mnot/I-D/best/draft.md

 member-values that are Items are represented as per {{item}}; member-values that are inner-lists are represented as per {{inner-list}}.

 If the dictionary cannot be represented, the field value will be serialised as a Textual Field Value ({{TFV}}).
+In particular, dictionaries with member-names longer than 256 characters cannot be represented as Binary Structured Types.

+The Dictionary data type can only be the first Binary Structured Type in a field-value; if it occurs in any other position, it is an error.

 ## Items {#item}

-Items are represented using one to many Binary Structured Types.
+Items are represented using one or more Binary Structured Types.
 The bare-item is serialised as the appropriate Binary Structured Type, as per below.

-The item's parameters, if present, are serialised as the Parameter type ({{parameter}}), which will include zero or more following types.
+The item's parameters, if present, are serialised as the Parameter type ({{parameter}}), which will be followed by zero or more types representing the parameter payload.

-Bare items are never serialised with parameters.
+Bare items are never followed by a Parameter type.

 ### Integers